palantir/palantir-cloudpak/README.md

 P4CP4D can be run on any cloud provider so long as the following are true:

-- An OpenShift storage class is available that supports 3,000 IPS with READ and WRITE average latency of less than 1ms and p95 latency of less than 5ms.
+- An OpenShift storage class is available that supports:
+    - 3,000 IPS with a sustained throughput of 256MiB/s
+    - READ and WRITE average latency of less than 1ms and p95 latency of less than 5ms.
 - A blob storage service that offers an AWS S3 compatible API.

 ## Pre-requisites